HL7/fhir-us-ndh/input/pagecontent/attestation-ig.md

     - Submission of attested information may require some form of digital signature.
     - The attester application should perform a validation process to check the general structure, content, etc. of the submission.
 - The attester application POSTs or PUTs the submitted data as FHIR resources to the verified healthcare directory’s attestation API.
-- The verified healthcare directory performs a validation process to check the general structure, content, etc. of the submission (e.g., checking consistency w/data type, required elements are present, references to existing resources are correct, codes are from appropriate value set etc.).
+- The verified healthcare directory performs a validation process to check the general structure, content, etc. of the submission (e.g., checking consistency with data type, required elements are present, references to existing resources are correct, codes are from appropriate value set etc.).
-    - If there are no errors, the verfied healthcare directory system assigns an ID to the posted resources and returns the appropriate HTTP status code as well as the url/id of each resource.
+    - If there are no errors, the verified healthcare directory system assigns an ID to the posted resources and returns the appropriate HTTP status code as well as the url/id of each resource.
     - If there are errors, the verified healthcare directory system rejects the operation and returns the appropriate HTTP status code and an OperationOutcome resource describing the error(s).

 The FHIR specification describes multiple approaches for managing interactions over an API, including:

-- Resources may be created, updated, patched, or deleted individually using the appropriate HTTP method (i.e. POST, PUT, PATCH, DELETE).
+- Resources may be created, updated, patched, or deleted individually using the appropriate HTTP method (i.e., POST, PUT, PATCH, DELETE).
 - Resources may be created, updated, patched, or deleted as a collection using a Bundle.
 A Bundle can include a set of actions to perform on a server in a single HTTP request/response.
     - A Bundle of type “batch” requires that there **SHALL** be no interdependencies between the different entries in the Bundle”, but failure of any one interaction does not cause the whole collection to fail.
     - A Bundle of type “transaction” is processed as a single atomic unit, and the whole collection will fail if any of the interactions defined in the Bundle fail.
 Additionally, the FHIR specification provides support for asynchronous interactions, which may be necessary to facilitate processing of large amounts of data.